 Metasounds – this handles procedural audio generation.

-Metahuman – this facilitates next generation digital human.
+Metahuman – this facilitates next-generation digital humans.

 The unreal engine 5 blends all of the AI mentioned above, to portray a visual stunner in the name of the matrix awakens.
 This last part is a free roam mode, where players are allowed to interact with cars parked at the side of the road.
 Players can also fly around the city.